Guide to the Papers of Thomas White

 Additional papers documenting White's activities as Member for Balaclava are filed in Series 3 and 7.

 Papers, 1924-36, including correspondence and cuttings documenting White's early political career and candidature for the seat of Maribyrnong, notes on annual meeting of Melbourne Branch of the ?
-Reform League, together with items relating to aviation, communism, international finance, banking, the Commonwealth Arbitration Court, industrial relations and Labor Party policies - Box 6
+Reform League, together with items relating to aviation, communism, international finance, banking, the Commonwealth Arbitration Court, industrial relations and Labor Party policies (File 1) - Box 6

-File 2-4.
-Papers, 1924-51, including tariffs, military enlistment, speech notes, defence, expeditionary forces, parliamentary suspension, copies of letters exchanged between Robert Menzies and Earle Page (1939), miscellaneous cables and correspondence, transcript of first broadcast by White (1924), letters concerning White's resignation from the Lyons Ministry, coal strikes, returned soldiers preference question, extract from typescript 'Labour [sic] in government' and other non-parliamentary matters - Box 6, 7
+Papers, 1924-51, including tariffs, military enlistment, speech notes, defence, expeditionary forces, parliamentary suspension, copies of letters exchanged between Robert Menzies and Earle Page (1939), miscellaneous cables and correspondence, transcript of first broadcast by White (1924), letters concerning White's resignation from the Lyons Ministry, coal strikes, returned soldiers preference question, extract from typescript 'Labour [sic] in government' and other non-parliamentary matters (File 2-4) - Box 6, 7

 White served as Minister for Trade and Customs in the Lyons Government between 1933 and 1938.
 During this period he dealt with a number of dominant politicial issues such as tariff reduction (which was subject to long and embittered debates in Parliament), and vigorously defended the book censorship regulations of the Customs Act.